Spin Games Gets Provisional Michigan iGaming Supplier License

 Michigan iGaming & Sports Betting Move Forward

-A November launch has been a realistic target for the debut of online casino gaming and online sports betting in Michigan.
+A November launch has been a realistic target for the debut of MI online casino gaming and online sports betting.

 The fall projection still appears on track following the final draft of sports betting and iGaming rules sent to the Joint Committee on Administrative Rules (JCAR) on Oct.
 8. The rules can be acted upon or waived starting on Oct.
 13 and for up to 15 days of the session.